 As a group, Pospiviroids have been found in virtually all major regions throughout the world although not all are present in every region.
+In many cases they are identified as eradicated or 'a few occurrences'.

 How can I protect my industry?